Are you a software engineer wanting to move into data science or a data scientist looking to stand out from the crowd?

 This course will consist of short videos explaining key concepts of Bayesian modeling with a heavy focus on application.
 See this post for why Bayesian statistics is such a powerful data science tool.
 We will make use of Probabilistic Programming tools like PyMC3 which allow easy specification of statistical models in computer code without deep knowledge of the underlying math.

-If you want to keep updated about the course, get a sneek-peak, and lock in an early-bird discount, enter your email here:
+If you want to keep updated about the course, enter your email here:

 "If all algorithms were explained as clearly as this, I'd be so much further ahead in having all of these statistical tools in my mental toolbox."
 Robert M Johnson